 Our volunteers have a profound effect on everyone, from patients to employees!
 They are trusted by the staff at RPCI and have the innate ability to work with anyone while providing exceptional care with a smile.
 Volunteers make patients feel happy they chose RPCI as their care provider and make employees feel proud to be a part of the team.

-Kara Weaver, Manager of Patient Relations, found herself moved by the actions of RPCI's volunteers and staff on the morning of January 10th.
+Kara Weaver, Executive Director, Patient Family Experience, found herself moved by the actions of RPCI's volunteers and staff on the morning of January 10th.
 A young patient, limited to the use of a wheelchair, had come to RPCI's Head & Neck Clinic for the first time with his entire family.
 While waiting in registration, the patient's sister suffered a seizure.
 She was brought to the clinic in an attempt to stabilize her, and was then transferred to Buffalo General Hospital (BGH).